martingull/bugbounty/README.md

 # bugbounty
-Script to generate some income in bug bounty.
+Script to possibly generate some income in bug bounty.